$E$ and $J$ type $\mathcal{N}=(0,2)$ disordered models and higher-spin symmetry: Introduction

 Higher-spin gravity theories in 2+1 d are conjectured to be dual to the 't-Hooft limit of 2d minimal model CFTs~\cite{Gaberdiel_2011,Gaberdiel_2014,Candu_2013,Creutzig_2012}.
 While extensive studies have addressed such dualities involving both left- and right-moving sectors, the $\mathcal{N}=(0,2)$ HS AdS$_3$ gravity sector was only recently investigated in~\cite{Cao:2025dja}.
 Complementing this gravity-side analysis, our work focuses on the dual CFT description, specifically employing a disordered model in the conformal regime.
 As demonstrated in~\cite{Peng_2018}, the $\mathcal{N}=(0,2)$ disordered model exhibits emergent higher-spin symmetry in the absence of the Fermi multiplet $E$-field—a configuration we refer to as the $J$-type model.

-In this work, we refine the discussion by focusing on the configuration where $E \neq 0$ and $J=0$.
-We demonstrate that in the IR regime, this model exhibits higher-spin properties identical to those of the $J$-type model, thereby effectively broadening the moduli space of $\mathcal{N}=(0,2)$ higher-spin theories in the disordered system.
-To substantiate this, we first interpret the duality between the two models using $(0,2)$ Landau-Ginzburg theory in Section \ref{LGDual}, followed by a verification of the equivalence of their Schwinger-Dyson equations and kernel matrix structures in Section \ref{sykcal}.
-In Section \ref{Jtype}, we confirm the higher-spin nature of the $E$-type model by comparing with the established properties of the $J$-type model.
-Finally, we conclude everything in Section \ref{summary}.
+In this work, we refine the discussion by focusing on the pure $E$-model configuration where $E \neq 0$ and $J = 0$.
+A primary motivation for this study is that a rigorous derivation of the $E$-model directly from Feynman diagrams provides the necessary mathematical foundation for exploring more complex mixed $E-J$ models in the future.
+We demonstrate that in the IR regime, this model exhibits higher-spin properties identical to those of the pure $J$-model, thereby effectively broadening the moduli space of $\mathcal{N} = (0,2)$ higher-spin theories in disordered systems.

+To substantiate this, we organize the paper as follows.
+In Section 2, we interpret the duality between the two models using the $(0,2)$ Landau-Ginzburg theory.
+In Section 3, we derive the Schwinger-Dyson equations.
+In Section 4, we compute the integral kernels explicitly from the fundamental Feynman diagrams; we show that despite the fundamentally different topological connections compared to the $J$-model, the exact matching of the kernel eigenvalues proves the reliability of our calculations and the expected duality.
+In Section 5, we confirm the higher-spin nature of the $E$-type model through concrete numerical verification.
+Finally, we conclude our results in Section 6.